Rajinder431/Xogene-Task1/README.md

 To run the project locally, follow these steps:

-Start the development server: bash : npm start
+Start the development server: bash : npm run dev

-or if you're using yarn:

-bash : yarn start Open your web browser and go to:
+go to:

 http://localhost:5173/drugs/search